 Home prices typically reflect demand for housing, and by extension, the health of the local economy and real estate market.
 In 2016, the median price of a single-family home in Berks County was about $153,100, an 8% increase over the median in 2000.
 During this period, the median home price increased steadily and peaked in 2007.
 Prices then dropped until 2011 and remained flat until increasing in 2016.

-The percentage of occupied housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
-In 2011-15, 7% of residential housing units in Berks were vacant.
+The percentage of vacant housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
+In 2012-16, 8% of residential housing units in Berks were vacant.
 This percentage was less than Pennsylvania and the nation.
-Berks County’s vacancy rate was stable from 2000 to 2011-15, while there were slight increases at the state and national levels.
+Berks County’s vacancy rate increased 2 percentage points from 2000, similar to increases at the state and national levels.

 |INDICATORS||TREND | BERKS COUNTY|